Maltose-binding protein: Use as a protein and peptide vector

 MBP is used to increase the solubility of recombinant proteins expressed in E. coli.
 In these systems, the protein of interest is often expressed as a MBP-fusion protein, preventing aggregation of the protein of interest.
 The mechanism by which MBP increases solubility is not well understood.
 In addition, MBP can itself be used as an affinity tag for purification of recombinant proteins.
 The fusion protein binds to amylose columns while all other proteins flow through.
 The MBP-protein fusion can be purified by eluting the column with maltose.
 Once the fusion protein is obtained in purified form, the protein of interest is often cleaved from MBP with a specific protease and can then be separated from MBP by affinity chromatography.

 A first study of the relations between structure and functions of MBP was performed by random insertion of a short DNA fragment, coding for a BamHI restriction site, into the malE gene.
 Some of the insertions affected the functions of MBP whereas others were permissive.
 The permissive sites that were internal to MBP, were used to insert antigenic peptides and challenge the immune response in mice.
 The 3'-OH terminal insertions were used to create fusion proteins and develop the use of MBP as an affinity handle for the purification of foreign proteins and peptides by affinity chromatography on cross-linked amylose and elution with maltose in mild physico-chemical conditions.
 Several plasmid vectors were developed to facilitate the expression and purification of such fusion proteins.

-When the recombinant MBP includes a signal peptide, the fusion protein can be exported into the periplasmic space, which facilitate its purification since the periplasmic fluid contains only a limited number of proteins and can be recovered either by an osmotic shock or by permeabilization of the bacterial outer membrane with antibiotics such as Polymyxin B. Such an export of the fusion protein into the periplasmic space enables the formation of disulfide bonds in the passenger protein, for example antibody fragments.
+When the recombinant MBP includes a signal peptide, the fusion protein can be exported into the periplasmic space, which facilitates its purification since the periplasmic fluid contains only a limited number of proteins and can be recovered either by an osmotic shock or by permeabilization of the bacterial outer membrane with antibiotics such as Polymyxin B. Such an export of the fusion protein into the periplasmic space enables the formation of disulfide bonds in the passenger protein, for example antibody fragments.
 Foreign proteins that are exported or secreted in their native organism, can usually be exported into the E. coli periplasm by fusion with MBP.
 Examples of cytoplasmic proteins that could be exported by fusion with MBP, include the monomeric Klenow polymerase and the dimeric Gene V protein of phage M13.
 When the recombinant MBP includes either a defective or no signal peptide the fusion protein remains within the bacterial cytoplasm from where it can be recovered by breaking open the cells.

 The fusion of proteins with MBP usually enhances their solubility and facilitates their proper folding so that the fusion proteins are most often bifunctional.
 In addition, such fusions can facilitate the crystallisation of difficult proteins, e.g. membrane proteins.
 The crystallized protein can often have their structures solved by X-ray crystallography using molecular replacement on a known MBP structure.